 After a little bit of research we learned that there is an actual route called the Pan-American Highway (see photo bellow) also known as the Panamericana in Latin America and the PanAm by Overlanders.
 It starts or ends in Alaska depending if you started in the North or in the South, and goes all the way to the tip of Argentina crossing North, Central and South America with the exception of a small portion (66 miles – 106 km) between Panama in Central America and Colombia in South America that is impassable, called the Darien Gap.
 To cross the Gap you have to ship your vehicle in a container on a cargo ship.
 The infamous Gap which consist of extremely dense tropical rain forest and a network of rivers where the only people you are bound to meet are human traffickers or drug smugglers.
 Only a few adventurers mostly on motorcycles have successfully crossed the Gap with an incredible amount of gear and the help of the local Cuna community as guides and a team of people to push and pull their vehicles!

 We are following the Pan-Am with as many detour as possible.

-To see where we are currently and our actual route with every stop we have made since we started our Journey in Davie, Florida on May 5th, 2015 click on the link below:
+To see where we currently are or to follow our route with every stop we’ve made since we started our Journey in Davie, Florida on May 5th, 2015 click on the links below: